Software Support & Maintenance

 Software needs ongoing care.
 We provide it.

-Ongoing Support is a maintenance and development arrangement for live software systems.
+Ongoing support is software maintenance and development for live systems.
 We handle security patches, dependency updates, bug fixes, performance monitoring, and regular feature additions so your application stays healthy and keeps pace with your business.
+It is an application support and maintenance arrangement, not a break-fix phone number you ring when something has already gone wrong.

-The work breaks down into four categories.
+The work breaks down into four categories, the same four set out in the international standard for software maintenance (ISO/IEC 14764).
 Understanding them helps explain why "it's finished, we don't need to touch it" is not a viable long-term position.

 Corrective